zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 pollution he no longer experience, no Return, do not go back; by a way...
 (middle) is not rewarded...
 Where the pollution is cut off by Arrohan Road, those polluted he no longer experience, do not return, do not go back."
-To return combustion like fire, you should be alone like a rhino horn.
+To return combustion like fire, you should be alone like a rhinoceros horn.

 Because then, the eloquent person said,